 Collective2 is a unique social trading platform.
 Collective2 offers to its users a way to match up traders and followers as well as many other interesting tools.
 Read our in-depth review to learn all about Collective2 and decide if they are right for you.

 Collective2 is a social trading platform that matches up traders (Strategy Manager) and followers (Investors) with tracking and auto-trading services through a subscription service model.
 The platform enables investors to monitor and subscribe to independent trading strategies as well as auto-trade (copy trade) them for a monthly fee.
 Traders operate their own strategies and collect monthly payouts based on their active subscribers.
 Collective2 seeks to discover the best trading talent and make their trades accessible to willing investors and subscribers.
 While the site states “Start a hedge fund without starting a hedge fund.”, I find that’s a bit of a stretch.
-There is no resemblance to the hedge fund model as there are no direct (accredited) investors, performance fees, regulatory filings or compliance.
+There is no resemblance to the hedge fund model, as there are no direct (accredited) investors, performance fees, regulatory filings, or compliance.
 However, traders can arguably develop a verifiable track record through the Collective2 platform.

 Collective2 (C2) has various fee plans depending on whether you sign up as a Strategy Manager/Trade Leader or Investor or both.
-Trade leaders have a 14-day free trial and Investors can create a free account to explore strategies.
+Trade leaders have a 14-day free trial, and Investors can create a free account to explore strategies.

-Investors (investors or subscribers) pay subscriptions fees to the strategies they sign up for.
+Investors (investors or subscribers) pay subscription fees to the strategies they sign up for.
 Many strategies offer seven-day free trials.
 Investors don’t have platform requirements for strategies but can sign up with Preferred Brokers to receive discounts on auto-trade fees.
 Monthly strategy subscriptions range from $20 to $200.
 Prepaid annual discounts are also available.

-Auto-trading requires plan membership with vary fees depending on brokers and type of financial instrument (stocks, options, FX or futures).
+Auto-trading requires plan membership with various fees depending on brokers and type of financial instrument (stocks, options, FX, or futures).
 It’s important to make sure your brokerage account is compatible.
 C2 accommodates taxable U.S. trading accounts for stocks and options and IRA retirement accounts (but no short-selling or naked options strategies).
 Auto-trading plans range from the Solo $49- month plan that auto-trades a single trade strategy to $299 Portfolio Plus monthly plan for unlimited strategies and scaling up to 10X.
 Keep in mind strategy subscriptions are independent of auto-trade subscriptions.